Separate Baptists

-The Separate Baptists are a group of Baptists originating in the 18th-century United States, primarily in the South, that grew out of the Great Awakening.
-Inspired by passionate, revivalist preachers like George Whitefield, they emphasized personal connection with God and spiritually invigorating services and were often victims of religious intolerance.
+Separate Baptists are Evangelical Baptists with origins in separatism during the First Great Awakening of the 18th century in the United States.
+The main Separate Baptist leader was Isaac Backus.
+The Separate Baptists later became part of the mainstream American Baptists (Regular Baptists), centered in Philadelphia, Pennsylvania, and Rhode Island.
+Inspired by the passionate, revivalist preaching of Evangelical ministers like George Whitefield, they dissented from the American established churches and started to emphasize a personal connection with God and spiritually invigorating services, often being victims of religious intolerance.

 History

-The Great Awakening was a religious revival and revitalization of piety among Christian churches.
-It covered English-speaking countries and swept through the American colonies between the 1730s and the 1770s.
-Three important preachers of the times were Gilbert Tennent (1703–65), Jonathan Edwards (1703–58), and George Whitefield (1714–70).
-The Separate Baptists are most directly connected to Whitefield's influence.
-The first identifiable congregation of Separate Baptists was formed in Boston, Massachusetts.
-Whitefield preached in Boston in 1740.
-The pastor of the Baptist church disapproved of the revival excitement, while several members approved of it and became discontented with the pastor's ministry.
-They withdrew from the First Baptist Church and formed Second Baptist Church in 1743.

-The Great Awakening served to both invigorate and divide churches.
-Many denominations divided into Old Lights — holding a low view of the revivalism, and sometimes directly opposing it — and New Lights — who enthusiastically embraced it.
+The Great Awakening was a religious revival and revitalization of piety among Christian churches in English-speaking countries.
+It swept through the American colonies between the 1730s and the 1770s.
+However, the revival served not only to invigorate the churches but also to divide them.
+The main denominations divided into Old Lights — holding a low view of the revivalism, and sometimes directly opposing it — and New Lights — who enthusiastically embraced it.
 Many New Lights felt that the old ways had allowed too many unconverted church members, and by the end of the 1740s some of the New Lights believed the established churches could not be reformed from within and withdrew from them.
-A favorite verse among them was II Corinthians 6:17 — "Come out from among them, and be ye separate."
+A favorite verse among these separatist New Lights was II Corinthians 6:17: "Come out from among them, and be ye separate."
 This led to them being called Separate.
+Three important preachers of the times were Gilbert Tennent (1703–65), Jonathan Edwards (1703–58), and George Whitefield (1714–70), who mostly influenced the formation of many Separate Baptists.
+The first identifiable congregation of Separate Baptists was formed in Boston, Massachusetts.
+Whitefield preached fervently in Boston in 1740.
+The main pastor of the Baptist church in Boston, being a Old Light Baptist, disapproved of the revival excitement, while several members approved of it and became discontented with the pastor's ministry.
+Later, they withdrew from the church and formed the Second Baptist Church of Boston in 1743.

-A growing body of Separate Baptists began in New England.
+A growing number of Separate Baptists began in New England.
 They were zealous in evangelism and held to heart-felt religion.
-The most prominent New England pastor and congregation was Isaac Backus (1724–1808) and the church at Middleborough, Massachusetts.
-Backus was raised a Congregationalist and became a New Light (or Separatist) Congregational pastor in 1748.
-After conversion to Baptist views on the doctrine of baptism, Backus and others formed a Baptist congregation in 1756.
+The New England Separate Baptists, however, were never a distinct body from the Regular Baptists.
+The most prominent pastor was Isaac Backus (1724–1808) and the most prominent congregation was the First Baptist church of Middleborough, Massachusetts.
+Backus was raised a Congregationalist and became a Separate New Light Congregationalist pastor in 1748.
+After converting to Baptist views of Baptism, he and others established a Baptist congregation in 1756.
 Backus was very active in the fight for religious liberty in America.
-The Separate Baptists of New England were never truly a separate group from the Regular Baptists.
-It would remain for the Separate Baptists in the South to develop along distinct lines.
+In the South, it would remain for the Separate Baptists to develop along distinct lines.